28 Justifiable Excuses To Work From Home

 – Peter Varadi of MarketGap

-Important package being delivered
+Important packages being delivered

 You can inform your employer that you have to sign for a delivery that would arrive at an unexpected time.
 Relay the importance of the package and how not being there to receive it would cause you to pay extra.
 It would be best to declare the price of the said item so that the employer recognizes its importance.